AModoMio

 The cheese king

-Until the 18th century, the production of fresh cheese was a local affair and remained in the hands of farmers.
-But Infante Charles de Bourbon, who ruled the Kingdom of the Two Sicilies from 1735, loved buffalo mozzarella so much that he converted the royal estates of Carditello into a huge buffalo farm.
-He had the semi-wild animals tamed and founded the first large dairy to process the buffalo milk and sell the cheese in an organised manner.
-The meat of the buffalo, which is reminiscent of veal, was also eaten: rubbed with salt and pepper and air-dried, it had a long shelf life.
+Until the 18th century, fresh cheese production was a local tradition managed by farmers.
+However, Infante Charles de Bourbon, ruler of the Kingdom of the Two Sicilies from 1735, adored buffalo mozzarella.
+He loved it so much that he transformed the royal estates of Carditello into a massive buffalo farm.
+He domesticated the semi-wild animals and established the first large-scale dairy to systematically process buffalo milk and sell the cheese.
+Buffalo meat, similar to veal, was also consumed; seasoned with salt and pepper and air-dried, it became a long-lasting delicacy.

 tart with buffalo mozzarella